 Get rid of your cigarettes

 If you have any cigarettes on you or in easy reach, get rid of them.
-If you live with a smoker consider what changes you’d like to make to your home, or what conversations you’ll need to have, to minimise slip-ups.
+If you live with a person who smokes, consider what changes you’d like to make to your home, or what conversations you’ll need to have, to minimise slip-ups.

 Plan for the rest of the day, and tomorrow

-As mentioned, the next 24 hours is pivotal to your goal of being quit for good.
+As mentioned, the next 24 hours is pivotal to your goal of conquering smoking for good.
 Your strategy will depend on your understanding of your smoking and your slip-up.

 - Remember the 4Ds (delay, deep breath, drink water, do something else).